walk

 The ‘Stupid Mental Health’ Walk Trend

-The Nystrom & Associates provider consulted for this article is Dr. Karin Ryan, PsyD, LP, Clinic Director, Outpatient Therapist The 'stupid mental health' social media trend highlights something we’ve all felt at one point or another, knowing something is good for us, but begrudgingly doing it.
+The Nystrom & Associates provider consulted for this article is Dr. Karin Ryan, PsyD, LP, Clinic Director, Outpatient Therapist The 'stupid mental health' social media trend is highlighting something we’ve all done at one point or another: knowing something is good for us, but begrudgingly doing it.

 What Is the Stupid Mental Health Trend?